Ivan Bogachev

 FREE WILL

-Free will gives us the set of impulses, related to choices and destruction.
+Free will gives us a set of impulses, related to choices and destruction.

-1. Temptation to use the resources outside yourself, to try something new.
+1. Temptation to try something new.
 It can be forbidden.
 It can be dangerous.
 It can be against the natural way of things.
-That is the choice to make.
+That is a choice to make.

 2. Destruction of the environment.
-This is not a protection mechanism, but the way to achieve something.
+This is not a protection mechanism, but a way to achieve something.

 3. Aggression.
 Pure rage.
-The uncontrollable explosion without any precise target, that may go against the rules, the environment, or even the structure itself.
+Uncontrollable explosion without any precise target, that may go against the rules, the environment, or even the structure itself.

 1. Exhaustion.
-The destructive way to use the available resources, the gifts of nature.
+A destructive way to use all the available resources, the gifts of nature.
 To the end.
 Consequences are not important.

 2. Adaptation.
 Destroy yourself to survive.
 The choice to adapt may lead to circumstantial survival, but it is destructive by its nature.

 3. Justification.
-Bending the rule to defend the choice.
-The natural order cannot be bent.
-But some other rules can.
-Can't they?
+Bending a rule to defend a choice.
+The natural order cannot be bent, but some other rules can, can't they?

 INTELLIGENCE

-Intelligence is related to the rules and creation of the environment, so the impulses relate to these concepts.
+Intelligence is related to rules and creation of the environment.

-Proactive, to create, to achieve the goals, to keep the order:
+Proactive impulses, to create, to achieve goals, to keep the order:

-1. Creation of the new things.
+1. Creation of new things.
 The most natural thing to do for intelligent structures.

 2. Inflexibility.
-The willingness to follow the rule no matter what.
-To concentrate.
-To work hard.
-To achieve the goal.
+Follow the rule no matter what.
+Concentrate.
+Work hard.
+Achieve the goal.
 If nobody follows the rule, then there is no rule.

 3. Protection.
-To keep things as they are.
-To keep the order.
-To keep the rules.
-To keep the created.
+Keep things as they are.
+Keep the order.
+Keep the rules.
+Keep the created.

 Reactive, to sit back and relax:

 1. Inaction.
 The choice to not create.
 To relax.
 To wait.
-The opposite of the choice to create.
+It's the opposite of the choice to create.

 2. Satisfaction.
-Relaxing reaction to the gifts, results of the hard work, fulfillment of the wishes and expectations.
+Relaxing reaction to gifts, results of hard work, fulfillment of wishes and expectations.
 No need to concentrate.

 3. Call for pity.
-The willingness to be protected by some other intelligent structure.
+A willingness to be protected by some other intelligent structure.
 To be petted.
-The concept of pets is the prerogative of intelligent structures.
+Only intelligent structures can become pets.

 PARALLELS WITH THE LANGUAGE

-It would be interesting to notice that the proactive impulses, related to different structures, are being addressed within many of the human languages for centuries.
+It would be interesting to notice that proactive impulses, related to different structures, are being addressed within many of the human languages for centuries.
 They can be found in the form of common phrases.
-Looking at them, we may notice that the sources of the impulses are different in them.
+Looking at them, we may notice that sources of impulses are different in them.

-The impulses from the intelligence and the memory are usually associated with personality.
+Impulses from intelligence and memory are usually associated with personality.
 With "self".
 With the placement of yourself in the world, in the environment.

-The impulses from the free will are being associated with the "devil", that can "get you".
+Impulses from free will are being associated with the "devil", that can "get you".
 And it is definitely a different thing, not the same as the "self".

-The ones from the will to live are being associated with the higher power.
-Consciousness that torments you.
-The right way to be.
-And again, the impulses do not come from the "self".
-It is some other external source.
+The ones from will to live are being associated with higher power, consciousness that torments you, or the right way to be.
+And again, impulses do not come from the "self".
+It is some other, external, source.

-This may mean that the presence of the different structures that start the processes in the psyche had been discovered by humanity a long time ago, but had not been explored properly.
-Most likely because of the pessimistic views on the concept of religion in the world of science.
+This may mean that the presence of different structures that start all these processes in the psyche had been discovered by humanity a long time ago, but had not been explored properly.
 We will explore this subject.
-We will take a closer look at the rules of engagement, the natural order, between these structures and between the impulses they create.
+We will take a closer look at the rules of engagement, the natural order, between these structures and between the impulses that they create.

 III.
 PATTERNS OF BEHAVIOR